-Hayes also sustained injuries to her genital area, according to the report.
+Hayes also had injuries to her genital area, according to the report.

 Carlos Juan Harrison, 18, has been charged with criminal homicide in connection with her death.
 According to court records, he propped her body up on a wicker love seat in front of his residence in the 3000 block of 12th Avenue before calling police.

-Harrison, his mother and other residents at the home told police the girl had approached the home on the evening of May 13 and asked if she could sit on the porch.
+Harrison and his mother told police the girl approached the home on the evening of May 13 and asked if she could sit on the porch.
 They said they came back out to the porch two hours later and she was dead, according to the arrest report.

 Investigators pursued questioning, noting the blood coming from Hayes' nose and mouth.
 Harrison's mother decided she "wanted to tell the truth," according to the report.

-She told police she had seen her son bring the girl into her home the night before, and that she had lied about that to cover up her son's involvement.
+She told police she observed her son bringing the girl into her home the night before, and that she had lied about that to cover up her son's involvement.

 Harrison was out on bond on aggravated burglary and theft charges.

-Once police confronted Harrison with his mother's story, he admitted he had been with the girl the night before.
-Harrison told police they met late Saturday, May 12, and that she agreed to stay over.
+Once police confronted Harrison with his mother's story, he told police he met Hayes late May 12 and that she agreed to stay over.
 The two had sex and fell asleep, he said.